Fronius LogoFronius Mobile Logo

 • General

-• Installation using the web browser
+• Installation with the browser

 • Configuring the Fronius Smart Meter as the primary meter